 Ellen Kushner’s moving musical drama about identity, disguise and revelation.
-See it as a live performance, or listen to the award-winning public radio broadcast from PRI’s Sound & Spirit.
-You can listen to the entire show here.
+Watch a live performance of the show below!

 Esther: the Feast of Masks is a unique performance piece of story and music, written and narrated by Ellen Kushner, award-winning novelist and host of Public Radio International’s popular program Sound & Spirit.